 Maistry v BBC

 Maistry v BBC, a dispute between a journalist and the UK’s prestigious public broadcaster questions this smug narrative.
-That the case has gone largely unreported suggests cowardice and hypocrisy may be the establishment’s real values.
+That the case has gone largely unreported suggests there is still ample space for cowardice and hypocrisy.

 The BBC claims the highest ethical principles and editorial standards, a halo it markets relentlessly, home and away.
-But it has confessed in court these ideals are really no more than the usual corporate mission statement, not something employees should take seriously or believe in.
+But it has declared in court these assertions of principle are really no more than a mission statement; corporate froth to enhance its image.
 This is rich considering the BBC insists employees follow these values.

-Publically the Corporation, funded by the taxpayer, continues to proclaim its values as sacrosanct.
-But of course it has been caught with its pants down.
-The BBC’s Director General has been informed of the situation but has chosen to remain silent about this grievous breach of public trust.
+Outside the closet of the court room, the Corporation, funded by the taxpayer, continues to proclaim its values as sacrosanct and hoodwink the public.
+The BBC’s Director General has been informed of the situation but has chosen to remain silent.

-There are other troubling issues and the case deserves serious reporting, all the more as an application to the European Court of Human Rights was recently dismissed and no reasons will be forthcoming.
+There are other troubling issues and the case deserves serious reporting, all the more as an application to the European Court of Human Rights was swiftly dismissed and no reasons for the decision will be forthcoming.

 Legal proceedings in Maistry v BBC were initiated after I was dismissed in October 2010 following a capability process lasting more than three years.
 The BBC claimed it dismissed me for poor performance.
 I argued the real reason was that I was loyal to the BBC Values the Corporation insists all employees adhere to, believe in and apply.

 In March 2011 following a Pre-hearing Review, Employment Judge Pauline Hughes held that a belief in the BBC Values – a belief in the higher purpose of public service broadcasting – attracted protection in law.
 She ruled that a claim of discrimination on the grounds of belief could proceed to trial.
 She rejected the BBC’s claim that its Values amounted to a mission statement.